Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 460 SE should be a lot faster than the Radeon HD 5670 overall. (explain)
+Memory BandwidthIn theory, the GeForce GTX 460 SE is 70% quicker than the Radeon HD 5670 overall, due to its greater data rate. (explain)

-Texel RateThe GeForce GTX 460 SE is quite a bit (more or less 101%) better at texture filtering than the Radeon HD 5670. (explain)
+Texel RateThe GeForce GTX 460 SE will be much (about 101%) faster with regards to AF than the Radeon HD 5670. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison